Cowabunga-online/Cowabunga-Online-Jailbreak/README.md

 ## Key Features

-*  Full Support for iOS 18.4 & iPadOS 18.4: Compatible with all devices running iOS 18 to iOS 18.4 or iPadOS 18 to iOS 18.4 and newly released iOS 18.3.2 , iPadOS 18.3.2
+*  Full Support for iOS 18.5 beta & iPadOS 18.5 beta: Compatible with all devices running iOS 18 to iOS 18.5 or iPadOS 18 to iOS 18.5 and newly released iOS 18.3.2 , iPadOS 18.3.2
 *  Custom Themes: Experience a wide range of themes for icons, widgets, and wallpapers, allowing you to personalize your device without needing a computer.
 *  No PC/Mac Required: Completely online, install Cowabunga Online directly from your device.
 *  Easy-to-use: A straightforward installation process through Safari, designed for convenience.